paasmaker/paasmaker/documentation/source/developer.rst

 the server.
 This API is used by the command line client.
 You are also able to use this client directly.

+However, if you are not using Python, you'll instead need to write your own code to interface with Paasmaker.
+It's not too diffcult and the server side tries to make this as easy as possible.

 .. toctree::
    :maxdepth: 2

    developer-api
+   developer-apiauth

 Plugins
 -------